table-pretraining/table-pretraining.github.io/index.md

 layout: default
 ---

-> We are working hard to make the code clean and easy to use, and postpone the original release date to Aug 27.
-Please stay tuned and thanks for your patience.
+> We are happy to inform that our code has been released!
+Please click the `Code` button to play with TAPEX.

 In this project, we present T<span class="span-small">A</span>PE<span class="span-small">X</span> (for **Ta**ble **P**re-training via **Ex**ecution), a conceptually simple and empirically powerful pre-training approach to empower existing models with table reasoning skills.
 T<span class="span-small">A</span>PE<span class="span-small">X</span> realizes table pre-training by **learning a neural SQL executor over a synthetic corpus**, which is obtained by automatically synthesizing executable SQL queries.